jmorey88/RecipeThyme/README.md

 ### Tags and Taggings

 #### Associations:
-RecipeThyme utilizes Rails' Active Record associations to manage the relationships between recipes, tags, taggings, and users.
-This setup allows for a flexible categorization of recipes, making it easier for users to organize and search for recipes based on specific tags, and fostering a sense of community and personalization as users manage their own culinary contributions.
+RecipeThyme uses Rails' Active Record associations to manage relationships between recipes, tags, taggings, and users.
+This setup allows flexible recipe categorization, making it easier for users to organize and search recipes by tags, and fostering community and personalization as users manage their culinary contributions.

 ***Association Details:***
 - **Tag Model:**